San Antonio Federal Criminal Defense.

 Case law, statutes, and the federal rules of criminal procedure control the discovery process in federal criminal prosecutions.

-The discovery process ensures that the defense receives the information necessary to prepare a defense.
-It also helps the defendant decide whether to plead out or go to trial.
+The discovery process makes sure the person gets the information necessary to prepare a defense.
+It also helps the person decide whether to plead out or go to trial.
 So let’s discuss how the defense obtains this information.

 Federal Rule of Criminal Procedure 16 outlines what the government and defense must produce and disclose to each other before trial.
 Rule 16 ensures a defendant will receive the following: